 Many people purchase life insurance policies for a specific season of life, often when they are raising a family.
 However, by the time retirement comes around, the beneficiaries that would depend on the policy may have become financially independent.
 If a life insurance policy is no longer needed, it can be gifted to a registered Canadian charity who will issue an official donation receipt for the fair market value of the policy.
 An Abundance Canada gift planning consultant can explain more to you about this gifting option.

 Keeping It Simple

-Abundance Canada helps people develop and implement their generosity plans.
+Abundance Canada helps people develop and implement their Generosity Plans™.
 Using an Abundance Canada Gifting Fund, a donor can recommend when, where, and how to distribute their gifts to charity.
 We handle the rest.
 It is that easy!

 Abundance Canada works with people of all ages to assist them in achieving their philanthropic goals.
-We can help you create a customized generosity plan that suits your charitable aspirations at every stage of life.
-Speak with a gift planning consultant to learn more or see Gifting Solutions.
+We can help you create a customized Generosity Plan that suits your charitable aspirations at every stage of life.
+Speak with a gift planning consultant to learn more or visit our Ways to Give pages.

 *If you plan to make a distribution from your Gifting Fund near the end of the year, be aware of our distribution deadline.